 No other country in the world does it like England does.
 Scotland has publicly owned water and Welsh water is run by a not-for-profit organisation.
 In Netherlands and Uruguay, water privatisation is actually illegal!

 Bbecause water is a regional monopoly – we don’t get a choice about where our water comes from, or who we buy our water and sanitation services from – there is no competition in the water industry.
 In the private sector, competition drives down prices and in theory makes services better.
 But in the public sector, and especially in a monopoly, prices can go up and up.

 It’s time to bring water into public ownership, and make the water companies work for us, instead of the shareholders.

 We Own It are working hard to bring attention to this ridiculous rip-off – help us get the word out by adding your name to our virtual SplashMob, and joining us for a real-life SplashMob in London on the 6th of July (the anniversary of water privatisation).

 Let’s turn the tide on water privatisation.

 Ellen Lees is Campaigns Officer at We Own It.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.